MulGirtab/Self-Bloodbag/README.md

 Self-Bloodbag
 =============

-This is just a re-post for Krixes - Self Bloodbag Script.
+This is just a re-post for <a href="http://opendayz.net/threads/krixes-self-bloodbag-script.9212/">Krixes - Self Bloodbag Script</a>.
 I am not the creator of this.
 I simply updated it to 1.7.7.1

 Self Bloodbags fully working, plus it fixes the problem with Auto Refuel
 --------------------------------------------------------------------